 How to get biomaterial

-To gain access to biomaterial and clinical data form the UCT Biobank for basic and translational research, interested investigators have to submit a project proposal.
+To gain access to biomaterial and clinical data from the UCT Biobank for basic and translational research, interested investigators have to submit a project proposal.
 There, detailed information on scientific purpose, specification of needed biomaterial and clinical data are needed.
 The proposals are then evaluated at the scientific board and the local ethical committee.
 Approval of both boards is a prerequisite for allocation and use of biomaterial and clinical data.

 The scientific board was established in 2014 as a central committee for project approval within the UCT.
 It is chaired by the scientific director of the UCT during its quarterly meetings and is composed of representatives of each tumor-specific clinic, the heads of the UCT Biobank (pathology, neuropathology, and hematology), the biobank project management and the UCT director.
 Here, the project proposals are evaluated regarding quality, feasibility, scientific relevance, material demand and availability, as well as potential for third party funding.
 In the case of competing projects the scientific board will prioritize.

-The project management of the UCT Biobank functions as the central contact for scientist with questions regarding project submission, during the approval process or afterwards to gain access to biomaterial and clinical data.
+The project management of the UCT Biobank functions as the central contact for scientists with questions regarding project submission, during the approval process or afterwards to gain access to biomaterial and clinical data.
 Progress of scientific projects will be tracked and documented annually by the project management as well.